GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/solutions.md

     instruction="""
     You are a Cloud Resource Monitor.
     Filter the {resources} and return back only the instances that are idle.
+    A resource is considered idle if it has <5% average cpu utilization and minimal network activity.
     """,
     tools=[tools.get_compute_instance_stats],
     output_key="idle_resources",